How To Add Charts And Graphs To WordPress

 You can also activate the plugin in the Plugins section …

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in your main menu …
+You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from your dashboard menu …

 This takes you to the plugin’s Visualizer Library settings …

-Your next step is to add the charts and graphs to your library that you will want to publish to your content.
+Your next step is to add the charts and graphs to your library that you will want to publish to your posts or pages.

 Visualizer Plugin Configuration

-To add a new chart or graph to the library, click on the ‘Add New’ button …
+To add a new chart or graph to the library, click on ‘Add New’ …

-A page will appear on your screen displaying all of the default kinds of charts and graphs available.
+A page will appear on your browser with all the kinds of graphs and charts available.

-If you are unsure about how to format your data CSV, just refer to the sample spreadsheet that comes with the plugin.
+If you are unsure about how to format your data CSV, just download the sample file that comes with the plugin.

 Upload CSV File From Computer

-The plugin will now import your data and display it using the graph/chart type chosen …
+The plugin will import your data and display it using the graph/chart type selected …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and click ‘Next‘ …
+After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and click ‘Next‘ …

-Depending on the chart or graph type selected, the plugin will display a number of customization settings …
+Depending on the chart or graph type selected, the plugin will display various customization options …

-Visualizer gives you full control of your chart or graph, and updates your display in real time …
+Visualizer gives you total control of your chart or graph, and updates your display in real time …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.